chrismcna/sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with chaincoind and the installation is complete
+With all tests passing and windows task setup, Sentinel will stay in sync with chaincoind and the installation is complete

 #### Windows